Join the nationwide pet adoption campaign to “Clear the Shelters” this coming Saturday, August 17th!

 Yes, giving a homeless pet a new lease on life is priceless!
 But, adopting a pet benefits the adopter perhaps even more!

-A year ago, Bailey, a long-haired Chihuahua puppy mix, was adopted at the Clear the Shelters event after being a stray in Huntington Beach, California.
+A year ago, Bailey, a long-haired Chihuahua puppy mix, was adopted at the Clear the Shelters event after being found as a stray in Huntington Beach, California.
 For a former Marine helicopter gunner and his wife Joann, Bailey is paying it back in spades to her new family.

 Along with 2 other rescue pups in their home, Bailey offers emotional support to veteran Don Winderman.
 “They sense when you’re not feeling good,” he said.
 “It just isn’t about saving their life, it’s also about what that animal gives its owner,” Don explains.
 “The love that these dogs give you is worth it.”

 ADOPT … Not Shop

 Not sure if YOU should adopt a homeless pet?
 Make a real difference with the 7 reasons below!

 - When you adopt a shelter or rescue pet, you’re saving two lives; the pet that has found a new home and the new one that will take its place.